37chandler/tm-grp-comp-assignment/README.md

 **Output**

 This function should output a dictionary.
-The first set of keys will be these three
+The first set of keys will be these four
 strings: "one", "two", "one_vs_two" and "two_vs_one".
 The keys for "one" and "two" will just be summary statistics on `corpus_1` and `corpus_2` respectively.
 I'll explain the other two keys down below.